d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ##  A More Formal Treatment

-We've already gotten pretty far: posing a probabilistic model, generating synthetic data, running a statistical estimator,
+We have already gotten pretty far: posing a probabilistic model, generating synthetic data, running a statistical estimator,